+Call center workers are dressed neatly, sit upright, wear headphones and speak softly.
+They work every day with call center headphones to communicate with customers.
 However, for these people, besides the high intensity of hard work and stress, there is actually another hidden occupational risk.
-Because their ear exposure to noise for a long time, it may cause health harm.
-After long-term invisible injury, it may lead to hearing loss, and even cause temporary deafness.
+Because their ear exposure to noise for a long time may cause health harm.
+After a long-term invisible injury, may lead to hearing loss and even cause temporary deafness.

 In fact, in view of the specialization of the call center profession, there are relatively standardized requirements and controls for the noise standards and management of call center headphones worldwide.